mailpile/Mailpile/README.md

 **WARNING:**  Mailpile is still experimental and isn't actually very useful yet.
-It'll tell you that you have mail matching a given search and let you sort it, browse the threads and read messages... but it is still won't help you communicate, as there is no way to compose new messages.
+It'll tell you that you have mail matching a given search and let you sort it, browse threads and read messages... but it still won't help you communicate, as there is no way to compose new messages.
 If you just want a useful tool aren't interested in hacking on the code, you should probably check back later or [follow @HerraBRE on Twitter](https://twitter.com/HerraBRE) and watch for updates.